 Most of the digital audio files that we stream/play today are compressed to such an extent that it really makes no difference in terms of sound quality whether you choose wireless or non-wireless.
 You have to be a sound specialist, and play music in very, very high quality, to decide that the sound quality is the crucial point in choosing wireless or non-wireless.

 Portability: Both the wireless and the non-wireless headphones are easy to carry on the run.
-But if you want to get rid of wires who hanging and fluttering in the wind, then wireless Bluetooth headphones are the obvious choice.
+But if you want to get rid of wires hanging and fluttering in the wind, then wireless Bluetooth headphones are the obvious choice.

-Different types of Headphones: IN-EAR, ON-EAR, OVER EAR and OPEN-EAR
+Different types of Headphones: In-Ear, On-Ear, Over-Ear, and Open Ear

 Below I have made a pros and cons of different types of headphones.

-If you wear glasses, in-ear headphones are the best, as both on-ear and over-ear headphones fits very poorly in combination with glasses.
+If you wear glasses, in-ear headphones are the best, as both on-ear and over-ear headphones fit very poorly in combination with glasses.
 Another advantage is that during the cold season you can easily wear a cap or headband on the outside.

 Fortunately, there are often different sizes of In-Ear phones and it increases the opportunity to find a pair that fits in perfectly.
-If you previously have experienced that your in- ear headphones fall out during the run, you should go for a pair of in-ear headphones with a brace around your ear.
+If you previously have experienced that your In-Ear headphones falling out during the run, you should go for a pair of in-ear headphones with a brace around your ear.
 This ensures that they do not fall out and you do not compromise on the low weight.

 On-ear headphones are somewhat larger than in-ear headphones and, as the name implies, lies on the ears / off the ears.

-Benefits: They are relatively light and compact, and the risk of falling off or slipping down is significantly less than in-ear headphones.
-Most runners will probably find that on-ear is more comfortable than in-ear particular in longer periods of use.
+Advantages: They are relatively light and compact, and the risk of falling off or slipping down is significantly less than in-ear headphones.
+Most runners will probably find that on-ear is more comfortable than in-ear particularly in longer periods of use.

-Disadvantages: On-ear headphones is not a good choice if you wear glasses and if you are a person who sweats a lot, as the foam may well get moisted.
+Disadvantages: On-ear headphones are not a good choice if you wear glasses and if you are a person who sweats a lot, as the foam may well get moist.
 But many earphones are designed to withstand this without getting damaged in the long run.

-The main reason is that the size and the fit to a broader area of the ears, gets you to sweat a lot with high activity sports.
-Therefore, make sure you choose some that are designed for sports, because if you use your everyday headphones, there is a great risk that you will be sweating so much that the headphones will be damaged in the long run.
+The main reason is that the size and the fit to a broader area of the ears get you to sweat a lot with high activity sports.
+Therefore, make sure you choose some that are designed for sports because if you use your everyday headphones, there is a great risk that you will be sweating so much that the headphones will be damaged in the long run.

-A relatively new type headphones on the market today is the open-ear headphones, which are characterized by not blocking the ear canal and therefore the ear is “open” while listening to music.
-There are different types, but the most common ones are those that works with “Bone-conduction”.
+A relatively new type of headphones on the market today is the open-ear headphones, which are characterized by not blocking the ear canal and therefore the ear is “open” while listening to music.
+There are different types, but the most common ones are those that work with “Bone-conduction”.

-Benefits: The biggest advantage of this type is that your ears are not covered, so you can hear the sounds of traffic and the surroundings while you run.
+Advantages: The biggest advantage of this type is that your ears are not covered, so you can hear the sounds of traffic and the surroundings while you run.
 At the same time, the comfort is really good as there is nothing that pressures or irritates the ear itself.

-Disadvantages: The sound quality is slightly inferior comparing to the other types, but the sound is still more than good enough for the most needs.
+Disadvantages: The sound quality is slightly inferior compared to the other types, but the sound is still more than good enough for most needs.
 And if you push the volume up very high, the headphones will literally vibrate.
 It’s not uncomfortable, but it just feels a little weird in the beginning.